AdelGann/SettingVSC/README.md

 ### prerequisites

 Install the following extensions for vsc

-1. Default extensions that we needed
+Default extensions that we needed:
-2. Material icon Theme for icons
+1. Material icon Theme for icons
-3. Prettier
+2. Prettier
-4. Indenticator
+3. Indenticator
-5. Yoru for general theme
+4. One Dark Pro for general theme

 for extra install Fira Code Font